theoboldalex/theoboldalex.github.io/content/posts/project_euler_in_vim.md

 ## Wrapping up

-This was a super fun brain teaser and shows just what is acapable from merely a text editor.
+This was a super fun brain teaser and shows just what is a capable from merely a text editor.
 Sometimes setting limitations like this forces us to get creative with solutions to real problems which I believe is a skill worth sharpening.
-No doubt I will come across problems in my day job where there are limitiations and I need to solve a problem.
+No doubt I will come across problems in my day job where there are limitations and I need to solve a problem.
 You can never be too prepared.

 Maybe [real programmers](https://xkcd.com/378/) do use a magnetic needle and a steady hand (or even butterflies) but I prefer Vim.